Heterogeneous Innovations and Growth under Imperfect Technology Spillovers, with Seula Kim [Current Draft][Online Appendix][Slides]

 In this paper, I show that increasing foreign competition contributed to the recent decline in U.S. business dynamism by changing firms' innovation decisions.
 Using industry-level regressions with a generalized difference-in-difference identification strategy, I first show that rising competition from China substantially reduced young firm activities, startup rates, and employment growth of high-growth firms in the U.S. in the 2000s.
 I then develop a two-country model of firm innovation and show that increasing competitive pressure by foreign firms reduces high-growth firm activities and startup rates in the U.S. by inducing innovation-intensive and thus fast-growing firms to focus more on innovation for their product improvement (internal innovation) for defensive reasons.
 As these incumbents build technological barriers to better protect their markets, firms find it harder to enter others’ markets through innovation for business takeover (external innovation).
 As a result, the startup rate declines, and firms reduce investment in external innovation for entering new product markets.
 Since business takeover makes firms grow faster than they would through their own product improvement by requiring firms to hire a new set of workers to produce new products, this change in innovation patterns cuts the employment growth of innovation-intensive firms.

-Mega Firms and Recent Trends in the U.S. Innovation: Empirical Evidence from the U.S. Patent Data, NBER Working Paper No. 31460, with Serguey Braguinsky, Joonkyu Choi, Yuheng Ding, and Seula Kim [Paper]
+Mega Firms and New Technological Trajectories in the U.S. Innovation, with Serguey Braguinsky, Joonkyu Choi, Yuheng Ding, and Seula Kim [Current Draft]

 Improving Patent Assignee-Firm Bridge with Web Search Results, CES Working Paper No. 22-31, with Yuheng Ding and Seula Kim [Paper]